Conditional question

 , and you want half of your respondents to see page 2a and the other half to see page 2b.
 You can accomplish this by:

-- Generating a random condition value
+- Generating a random condition value, A or B

 - Storing that value for later use